-- 22.1 The function of each Practice Group shall be: - (a) to consider and obtain the views of its constituent members on any matter relating to the practice of medicine or the medical profession either generally or as it affects the distinctive professional interests of that Group in particular and whether upon the request of the Board, Council, the Chairperson(s) of such Group or otherwise; - (b) to advise their respective representative(s) to Council of the views of its members on any matter of a kind referred to in sub-paragraph (a) of this Clause. - 22.2 The powers of each and every Practice Group including the election of the Practice Group Chairperson(s) shall be such as are reasonably necessary and expedient for the fulfilment of the functions prescribed for them in Clause 22.1, as prescribed by the Board and outlined in Terms of Reference prepared by each Practice Group and approved by the Board - 22.3 No Member of a Practice Group including its Chairperson shall be permitted to make any public statement on behalf of the Association on any matter whatsoever without the prior express approval of the President or any person delegated with that authority.
+- (b) to advise their respective representative(s) to Council of the views of its members on any matter of a kind referred to in sub-paragraph (a) of this Clause. - 22.2 The powers of each and every Practice Group including the election of the Practice Group Chairperson(s) shall be such as are reasonably necessary and expedient for the fulfilment of the functions prescribed for them in Clause 22.1, as prescribed by the Board and outlined in Terms of Reference prepared by each Practice Group and approved by the Board - 22.3 No Member of a Practice Group including its Chairperson shall be permitted to make any public statement on behalf of the Association on any matter whatsoever without the prior express approval of the President or any person delegated with that authority.

-23 Council
+23 COUNCIL

-- 23.1 The Council of the Association will comprise: - (a) Executive officers elected by the Members of the Association: - (i) President; and - (ii) Two (2) Vice-Presidents; and

-- (b) The immediate Past President subject to Clause 23.27; and - (c) Elected Councillors: - (iii) An elected representative from each of the Speciality Groups listed in Schedule 2; and - (iv) Three (3) Ordinary Councillors elected by the Members of the Association; and - (d) Any number of Appointed Councillors listed in Schedule $\underline{1}$ (referred to as "Appointed Councillors"); and - (e) Any number of Members of the Association co-opted by Council (referred to as "Co-opted Councillors").
+- 23.1 The Council of the Association will comprise: - (a) Executive officers elected by the Members of the Association: - (i) President; and - (ii) Two (2) Vice-Presidents; and - (b) The immediate Past President subject to Clause 23.25; and - (c) Elected Councillors: - (i) An elected representative from each of the Speciality Groups listed in Schedule 2; and - (ii) Three (3) Ordinary Councillors elected by the Members of the Association; and - (d) Any number of Appointed Councillors listed in Schedule 1 (referred to as "Appointed Councillors"); and - (e) Any number of Members of the Association co-opted by Council (referred to as "Coopted Councillors").